alhabibhasan/argupedia-backend/README.md

 In order to run tests, you will need to ensure that you have set up a separate test database graph.
 You can do this by repeating the steps from the previous step and setting the values within the ```.env.test```.

-Once you have created database graph and have updated the ```.env.test``` file, close all active instances of the app.
+Once you have created database graph and have updated/created the ```.env.test``` file (also in the root directory), close all active instances of the app.
 Then run:

 ```npm test```